-Maintain the lowest attainable statistical uncertainties for all measurement processes.
-The Division's services have value to industry only if the measurements are extremely precise.
+Measure (C): Maintain the lowest attainable statistical uncertainties for all measurement processes.

+The Division's services have value to industry only if measurements are extremely precise.
 No measurement is perfect.
 However, we can determine with a high degree of certainty that the value of an individual measurement falls within a known range.
 Uncertainty is the statistical determination of this range.
-Measurements provided by the metrology laboratory will fall within very narrow ranges.
+Measurements provided by the metrology laboratory fall within very narrow ranges.
+The following chart is based on calendar year data.